nickbenedetti/Sprout/README.md

 __NOTE:__ If you're using TestFlight you should initialize Sprout before calling `TestFlight takeOff:`

+__NOTE:__ You may wish to disable TestFlight's direct logging to the console so you do not see double messages printed to the console.
+You can add these lines before your `TestFlight takeOff:`

+		//Disable TestFlight from logging to the console directly.
+Sprout (CocoaLumberjack) handles this for us.
+		[TestFlight setOptions:@{ TFOptionLogToConsole : @NO }];
+		[TestFlight setOptions:@{ TFOptionLogToSTDERR : @NO }];

 ### Version History

 * 1.0 - March 1, 2013